DeafBun/Makeplace-To-Teamcraft/README.md

 =============================================================================================================================

 KNOWN ISSUES:

+Does not work in non-english languages currently, so please switch your language and re save and itll be ready for import until I figure out a fix!

 If you notice an item is not there!
 Let me know!
 Currently this program skips things when it cannot find a valid item id!
 So.... let me know what was skipped and ill file a bug report with Jawslouis and get it fixed proper!